KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_settings/tab_meta_data.rst

 The data set up here will be written to the rendered files if :guilabel:`Export metadata` is checked in :doc:`/exporting/render` dialog window under :guilabel:`More Options`.

-You can check the meta data in the rendered video by entering this in a terminal window:
+You can check the metadata in the rendered video by entering this in a terminal window:

 .. code-block:: bash